Tom Hudson (programmer)

-Tom Hudson is an American computer programmer best known for co-creating the 3D modeling and animation package 3D Studio (which became 3D Studio Max, then Autodesk 3ds Max) as well as creating its precursor, CAD-3D for the Atari ST.
+Tom Hudson is an American programmer best known for co-creating the 3D modeling and animation package 3D Studio (which became 3D Studio Max, then Autodesk 3ds Max) as well as developing its precursor, CAD-3D for the Atari ST.

-He began his career as a technical editor and video game programmer for Atari 8-bit family magazine ANALOG Computing, where he wrote his first 3D rendering program.
-He left shortly after the introduction of the Atari ST in 1985 to write the bitmap paint program DEGAS.
-Hudson drew the sample images for DEGAS and created the animated short that shipped with 3D Studio.
+He began his career as a technical editor and programmer for Atari 8-bit computer magazine ANALOG Computing, where he wrote type-in video games and utilities, including his first 3D rendering program, and tutorial columns for Atari BASIC and 6502 assembly language.
+He also developed the software for the magazine's custom bulletin board system which ran on Atari 8-bit hardware.
+After the release of the Atari ST in 1985, he left ANALOG to create the bitmap paint program DEGAS, published by Batteries Included, and an enhanced version, Degas Elite.

+Hudson drew the sample images for DEGAS and created the animated short, "Cornerstone", that shipped with 3D Studio.

+Early life

+Tom Hudson was born in Springfield, Missouri and received a bachelor's degree from Southwest Missouri State University.
+The first computer he owned was a Compucolor II, which he learned to program on.
+He later bought an Atari 400.

 Career

 ANALOG Computing

-From 1982 until 1985, Hudson was a technical editor for Atari 8-bit computer magazine ANALOG Computing.
-While at ANALOG, he wrote a number of machine language games printed as type-in programs, including Fill 'er Up (based on Qix), Livewire! (based on Tempest), Retrofire, Planetary Defense (co-written with Charles Bachand), and Fire Bug (co-written with Kyle Peacock).
+From 1982 until 1985, Hudson was a technical editor for ANALOG Computing, a magazine covering Atari 8-bit computers, based in Worcester, Massachusetts.
+While at ANALOG, he wrote a series of machine language games printed as type-in programs, including Fill 'er Up (based on Qix), Livewire! (based on Tempest), Retrofire!, Planetary Defense (co-written with Charles Bachand), and Fire Bug (co-written with Kyle Peacock).
 All games were accompanied by the assembly language source code.
 From issues 13 through 40, Hudson wrote a 6502 tutorial column called "Boot Camp."
+He also wrote a machine language monitor called HBUG, published in issue 18, for use by readers of the column.

 In 1982, Hudson developed Buried Bucks (stylized as Buried Buck$), an action game sold commercially by the magazine under the name ANALOG Software.
-Buried Bucks was licensed to Imagic which re-released it in 1984 as Chopper Hunt.
+Buried Bucks was licensed to Imagic which enhanced and re-released it in 1984 as Chopper Hunt.
 In ANALOG Computing issue 8, Hudson presented a program called Graphic Violence! which creates visuals similar to the expanding explosions in Atari's 1980 Missile Command arcade game.
 That effect is used in both Buried Bucks and Planetary Defense.

-In 1984 he wrote a 3D object viewer called Solid States for the Atari 8-bit line, published in ANALOG #16.
-The Atari BASIC program lets the user enter a series of 3D points, then a series of lines connecting them, and displays the result as a wireframe.
+In 1984 he wrote a 3D object viewer called Solid States for the Atari 8-bit computers, published in ANALOG #16.
+The Atari BASIC program lets the user enter a series of 3D points and connections between them and displays the result as a wireframe.
 The objects themselves are created on graph paper.

+Hudson wrote the software for the ANALOG Telecommunications System, a subscription-only bulletin board system, which launched in May 1985.
+The system ran on multiple Atari 8-bit computers.
+ANALOG staffer Charles Bachand developed hardware allowing them to access the same hard drive.